Enjoy an environmentally friendly holiday!

 The cottage has been equipped by buying locally and sustainably.
-All furniture and fittings come from either local suppliers (Dyfi Valley, Aberystwyth and Llanidloes), or from Wales, Fairtrade, organic or recycled goods suppliers.
+All furniture and fittings come from local suppliers (Dyfi Valley, Aberystwyth and Llanidloes), or from Welsh, Fairtrade, organic or recycled goods suppliers.

 The Dyfi Biosphere

-The cottage is in the Dyfi Biosphere, a river catchment area which includes nature reserves at Ynyslas and Ynyshir, the river Dyfi estuary and the towns and villages in and around the valley.
+The cottage is in the Dyfi Biosphere, a river catchment area which includes nature reserves at Ynyslas and Ynyshir, the river Dyfi estuary and the towns and villages in and near the valley.

 ‘Biosphere’ is the title given by UNESCO in recognition of the diversity of the area’s natural beauty, heritage and wildlife, and for the community’s efforts to contribute to a more sustainable world.